-Verbs are the fuel of writing.
-Verbs give your sentences power and direction.
-They enliven your writing and make it more interesting.
+Verbs are the fuel of writing - they give your sentences power and direction.
+They liven up your writing and make it more interesting.
 Too often, we hide verbs by turning them into nouns, making them less effective and using more words than we need.
-Hidden verbs are a particular problem in government writing.

 What are hidden verbs?

-A hidden verb is a verb converted into a noun.
+A hidden verb (or nominalization) is a verb converted into a noun.
 It often needs an extra verb to make sense.
-So we write, "Please make an application for a personal loan" rather than "Please apply for a personal loan."
+For example, “Please make an application for a personal loan” is longer and less clear than “Please apply for a personal loan.”

 |To trace the missing payment, we need to carry out a review of the Agency’s accounts so we can gain an understanding of the reason the error occurred.||To trace the missing payment, we need to review the Agency’s accounts so we understand the reason the error occurred.|

 |If you cannot make the payment of the $100 fee, you must make an application in writing before you file your tax return.||If you cannot pay the $100 fee, you must apply in writing before you file your tax return.|

 |This means we must undertake the calculation of new figures for the congressional hearing.||This means we must calculate new figures for the congressional hearing.|